mathemage/FUP-programming-exam/exam_1/1_count_parentheses_matching/README.md

 ## Note

-**@Lasse: Do not read following hints unless you are desperate and you really have no clue how to solve it, after let's say like 20-30 min.
-I am still considering whether to include such huge spoilers/hints, or not...**

 Some hints:
 * Notice that every valid matching must start with an opening parenthesis `(`.
 * This opening parenthesis must have its corresponding closing parenthesis `)`.